 In April 2019 the Company entered into an agreement to extend the remaining bridge loans.
-Under the terms of the extension all outstanding amounts were extended one-year from the date of the initial loan and will be payable on the new expiry date.
-Commencing May 15, 2019 and each month thereafter, the Company will make equal monthly payments of \$8,632 consisting of principal and interest and will make lump sum payments based on funds raised via equity financings, warrant exercises and proceeds from potential funds raised in relation to the Company's medicinal cannabis assets.
+Under the terms of the extension all outstanding amounts were extended one-year from the date of the initial loan and were payable on the new expiry date.
+Commencing May 15, 2019 and each month thereafter, the Company made equal monthly payments of \$8,632 consisting of principal and interest and were to make lump sum payments based on funds raised via equity financings, warrant exercises and proceeds from potential funds raised in relation to the Company's medicinal cannabis assets.
 Should the Company completely exit its cannabis investment any outstanding amounts due under these short-term loans will be immediately due and payable.
-In April 2020 the Company entered into an agreement to further extend the unsecured, interest bearing loans of \$558,199 through March 15, 2021.
+In April 2020 the Company entered into an agreement to further extend the unsecured, interest bearing loans through March 15, 2021.
 In June 2020 the maturity date was further extended to October 1, 2021.
-These loans will now carry an annual interest rate of 12% and will be subject to monthly principal and interest payments in the amount of \$12,500 in July 2020.
+These loans now carry an annual interest rate of 12% and are subject to monthly principal and interest payments in the amount of \$12,500 in July 2020.
 These loans are subject to additional lump sum payments based on funds raised via equity financings, warrant exercises and proceeds from funds raised from the disposition of the Company's investment securities.
-The Company will also grant 1.5 million warrants to the lender for a period through October 1, 2021 with an exercise price of \$0.065 per share.
-One payment of \$8,632 was made in the first quarter of 2020.
+In August 2020, the Company granted 1.5 million warrants to the lender for a period through October 1, 2021 with an exercise price of \$0.065 per share.
+One payment of \$8,632 was made in the first quarter of 2020 and principal payments of \$130,151 were made in the second quarter.
+Loan payments of \$12,500 were made in each of July and August 2020.